algolia/algoliasearch-wordpress/docs/src/synonyms.md

 To fully understand the synonyms arguments please check out the [official documentation about synonyms](https://www.algolia.com/doc/relevance/synonyms).

-**As for index settings, synonyms will be reset by WordPress every time you re-index your content.
+<div class="alert alert-warning">As for index settings, synonyms will be reset by the WordPress plugin each time you re-index your content.
 You should NOT configure your synonyms via the Algolia Dashboard.
-Instead create a plugin as explained in [the documentation page about extending this plugin](extend-basics.html).**
+Instead create a plugin as explained in [the documentation page about extending this plugin](extend-basics.html).</div>